 “These Excel skills made my accounting course so much easier, I was able to finish my assignments with ease and did well on them.”

 Realistic, online learning for career readiness skills

 MyLab IT is an innovative and personalized way to teach and learn digital literacy and Microsoft Office productivity skills needed for college and career success.
 Used by more than 400,000 students around the world each year, MyLab IT has helped train and assess 3.5 million learners since its first release in 2007.

 “MyLab IT is perfect for online courses,” says Kim Potts, Associate Professor, North Arkansas College in Arkansas, because it allows her to “see” things that she couldn’t before.

-It also gives students a view of things in the Office environment that are important for their success.
-The video tutorials (simulations) are ideal for online courses: They give immediate feedback and show students what their mistakes are and how to correct them in a step-by-step format.
+It also aims to give students a view of things in the Office environment that are important for their success.
+The video tutorials (simulations) are ideal for online courses.
+They give immediate feedback and show students what their mistakes are and how to correct them in a step-by-step format.

 While homework and repetitive practice is the key to learning Microsoft applications, the interactive nature of MyLab IT was a contributing factor in helping a university to redesign its course and to achieve the goals of increased student engagement, improved learning outcomes, and greater interaction and collaboration during in-class sessions.

 Chuck Downing, Presidential Teaching Professor at a large state university in the US, reports that in his flipped classroom course environment MyLab IT is a critical component of the course implementation.